d-k-ivanov/docs/docs/Dev_Langs/C_and_Cpp/ECE_CMU_Standards/C_Coding_Standard.md

 ### When Braces are Needed

-All if, while and do statements must either have braces or be on a single line.
+* All if, while and do statements must either have braces or be on a single line.

-**Always Uses Braces Form:**
+* Always Uses Braces Form

-All if, while and do statements require braces even if there is only a single statement within the braces.
-For example:
+* All if, while and do statements require braces even if there is only a single statement within the braces.

+It ensures that when someone adds a line of code later there are already braces and they don't forget.
+It provides a more consistent look.
+This doesn't affect execution speed.
+It's easy to do.

 ```cpp
 if (1 == somevalue) {